-- In 2018, and 2019, Basin Electric committed to purchasing the output from two additional wind projects for a total of 350 MW.
-One of these projects came online in 2020, and the other is contracted to begin in early 2023, and is forecasted to bring Basin Electric to more than 1,900 MW of wind capability, more than doubling Basin Electric's wind generation portfolio since 2015. - Since 2019, Basin Electric has committed to purchasing the output from five utility-scale solar projects: a 114-MW and a 20-MW project in South Dakota and one 20-MW and two 75-MW projects in Montana.
+- In 2019, and 2022, Basin Electric committed to purchasing the output from two additional wind projects for a total of 342 MW.
+The term of the first project began 1/1/2023, and the other is expected to come online by the end of 2023, and is forecasted to bring the total to more than 2,100 MW of wind capability, more than doubling Basin Electric's wind generation portfolio since 2015. - Since 2019, Basin Electric has committed to purchasing the output from five utility-scale solar projects: a 114-MW and a 20-MW project in South Dakota and one 20-MW and two 75-MW projects in Montana.
 The cooperative is continuing to investigate additional solar options.

 - Basin Electric installed a series of 45-MW simple-cycle natural gas-fired combustion turbines in western North Dakota, three at Pioneer Generation Station near Williston and six at Lonesome Creek Station near Watford City, the first of which went into commercial operation in 2013, and the last of which went into commercial operation in October 2021.
 In addition, 12 natural gas-fired reciprocating internal-combustion engines were installed at Pioneer Generation Station.
-In total, the two western North Dakota sites, with their two different types of technology, will bring a combined capacity of more than 510 MW. - Basin Electric's Deer Creek Station began commercial operation in 2012.
-The 297-MW natural gasfired combined cycle power plant is located near Elkton, South Dakota.
+In total, the two western North Dakota sites will bring a combined capacity of more than 510 MW. - Basin Electric's Deer Creek Station began commercial operation in 2012.
+The 297-MW natural gas-fired combined cycle power plant is located near Elkton, South Dakota. - Basin Electric's Pioneer Generation Station Phase IV (PGSIV) will be located near the existing Pioneer Generation Station northwest of Williston, North Dakota.
+The cooperative plans to contruct about 600 megawatts (MW) of natural gas generation, which will be a combination of combustion turbine and reciprocating engine units.
+The first phase of the project includes one simple-cycle combustion turbine, which will produce up to 250 MW, a series of reciprocated engines totaling about 110 MW, and 15 miles of 345-kilovolt transmission line, all to be in service in 2025.
+The second phase includes an additional simple-cycle combustion turbine to produce up to 250 MW to be in service in 2026.